xarantolus/blog/_posts/2021-05-18-how-to-tap-the-android-screen-from-the-underlying-linux-system.md

     /dev/input/event1: 0000 0000 00000000        # SYN_REPORT

 OK, so that is the data.
 And we know where to write it.
 But still... how?
 Let's take a look at the source code of the [`sendevent`](https://android.googlesource.com/platform/system/core/+/froyo-release/toolbox/sendevent.c) command.
-It seems to basically be a lower-level version of the `input` command.
+It seems to basically be a lower-level version of the `input` command (not really, but still kind of).

 The most interesting part is the `input_event` struct, which is filled with data and then written to a device file: